srinagadurga3455/campuscompanionn/README.md

 4. Push to the branch
 5. Open a pull request

-## 📄 License
+## License

-MIT License - feel free to use this project for learning and development.
+This project is licensed under the MIT License.

-## 👥 Team
+## Support

-Developed for hackathon submission showcasing MERN Stack + Web3 integration.
+For issues or questions, please open an issue on GitHub.

-## 🙏 Acknowledgments
+## Acknowledgments

-- OpenZeppelin for smart contract libraries
-- Material-UI for React components
+- Material-UI for the component library
-- Hardhat for blockchain development framework
+- MongoDB for the database
-- WhatsApp Business API for notifications
+- Ethereum for blockchain infrastructure

----

-**Note**: This is a demonstration project.
-For production use, implement additional security measures, error handling, and testing.
-#   h o f  
- 